-2017 Compensation Highlights
+2018 Compensation Highlights

-- Base Salary: Base salary increases for NEOs, approved in 2017, ranged from \$25,000 to \$45,000, or from 6.6% to 11.9%, substantially to position salaries of certain executives closer to median market values.
-Mr. Grubbs did not receive an increase in his base salary for 2018 and increases to other executives were generally for a change in responsibilities. - See Annex A of this proxy statement for a reconciliation of non-GAAP financial measures to our results as reported under GAAP.
+• Base Salary: Base salary increases for NEOs, approved in 2018, ranged from \$0 to \$105,000, or from 0.00% to 42.9% to position salaries of certain executives closer to median market values.
+Mr. Grubbs and Ms. Ball did not receive an increase in their base salary for 2018 and increases to Mr. Burns, Mr. Pizzi, and Ms. White were for a change in responsibilities.

-• Annual Incentives: Financial results of the Company for 2017 were below the threshold for the Company and all but one business unit, Cross Country Staffing ("CCS").
+Annual Incentives: Financial results of the Company for 2018 were below the threshold for the Company and for all but one business unit President's area of responsibility, Ms. White.
+Ms. White was responsible for the performance of the Company's travel nurse and allied, Advantage, and therapy staffing businesses in 2018 (referred to as TN&A).
 As a result, bonuses were paid to Messrs.
-Grubbs and Burns, and Ms. Ball for the 2017 year solely based on the achievement of individual objectives.
-In accordance with the Company's pay for performance philosophy, Mr. Grubbs received 66.6% less short-term incentive bonus in 2017 than the prior year.
+Grubbs, Burns, and Pizzi, and Ms. Ball for the 2018 year solely based on the achievement of individual objectives.